Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Medication Interactions

-• Antiplatelet drugs (aspirin, clopidogrel): additive bleeding risk
+• Antiplatelet drugs (aspirin, clopidogrel): additive bleeding risk.

-Talk to a doctor or pharmacist before using ginger supplements if you:
+Check in with a doctor or pharmacist before using ginger supplements if you:

 • Take warfarin, heparin, or other anticoagulants

-• Take antiplatelet drugs regularly
+• Take antiplatelet medications regularly

 • Have gallstones or a history of gallbladder disease (ginger increases bile secretion)